ceph/ceph/doc/dev/index.rst

       target149202171058.teuthology: null
       target149202171059.teuthology: null

-The IP addresses of the target machines can be found by running ``openstack server list`` on the teuthology machine.
+The IP addresses of the target machines can be found by running ``openstack server list`` on the teuthology machine, but the target VM hostnames (e.g.

-The whole process, which takes some time to complete, can be monitored as described in `Run the dummy suite`_.
-Be patient.

-Once the target machines are up and running and the test enters its wait loop, the engineer can ssh into the target machines and do whatever manual testing is required.
-Use the teuthology machine as jump host.
+``target149202171058.teuthology``) are resolvable within the teuthology cluster.

 ..
 WIP